Converting 82 Pounds to Kilograms: A full breakdown

 Q: Is the conversion factor always precisely 0.453592?

 A: Yes, this is the officially defined conversion factor, providing high accuracy.
-However, for everyday purposes, rounding to 0.45 is often sufficient.
+On the flip side, for everyday purposes, rounding to 0.45 is often sufficient.

 Q: Why are there different systems of measurement?